Lindsey Ferrentino: Style

-Ferrentino is known for writing small character led stories that live within larger national narratives.
+Ferrentino is known for writing character led stories that live within larger national narratives.
 The New York Times wrote that Ferrentino "possesses a muscular empathy which seeks to enter the minds of people for whom life is often a struggle of heroic proportions" and called her "a dramatist willing to wrestle with overpowering contemporary subjects."
+Ferrentino's 2015 off-Broadway hit Ugly Lies The Bone cemented her as a singular voice amongst contemporary playwrights, the New York Times lauding her as "A brave playwright of dauntless conviction whose unflinching portraits are hard to come by outside of journalism."
+Following the August 2024 world premiere of her new musical The Queen of Versailles, Variety praised her as having "a moral conscience second to none among her generation of playwrights."

 Awards and honors

 Ferrentino's awards and honors include the 2016 Kesselring Prize, Laurents/Hatcher Citation of Excellence, ASCAP Cole Porter Playwriting Prize, Paul Newman Drama Award, 2015 Kilroys List, finalist for the Susan Smith Blackburn Prize, the Catalyst Awards Entertainment Industry Excellence Award, NYU Distinguished Young Alumna Award, nominated for the Outer Critics Circle John Gassner Award, and is the only two-time finalist for the Kendeda Playwriting Prize.

-Personal
+Personal life

-Lindsey is the daughter of comedian/magician, John Ferrentino, and engaged to actor, Ralf Little.
-She is also a cousin of Chester Kallman.
+Ferrentino was engaged to British actor Ralf Little from 2018 to 2024.